For updates on Colorado Parks & Wildlife's Refund, Reissue and Exchange policies, please visit the

 Hunter Education before applying for or buying a hunting license or before applying for a preference point.

 When you receive your license, review it for accuracy and sign it to validate it.
-If there are any issues, please contact the call center at (303) 297-1192 or a CPW office.
+If there are any issues, please contact the call center at (303) 297-1192 or a CPW park or office.

 Telephone sales representatives at 1-800-244-5613 are trained to sell licenses and do not know specific wildlife-related information for Colorado.
 For questions not related to the sale of licenses, call Colorado Parks and Wildlife at (303) 297-1192.